Adolescent Therapy

 My Process

-My sessions are 50 minutes long and I feel that the process is most effective when we’re meeting every week, at least for the first several months.
-I like to involve parents as much as possible; therapy is more effective when parents are engaged in the process and are considering their own roles in their kids’ mental health.
+My sessions are 50 minutes long.
+The process is most effective when we’re meeting every week, at least for the first several months.
+I like to involve parents to whatever degree the client is comfortable; therapy is more effective when parents are engaged in the process and are considering their own roles in their kids’ mental health.
 Still, the treatment is primarily between me and the adolescent or teenaged client; a high degree of confidentiality is required to maintain trust.

 Types of Cases I See: